-His research interests are International Relations, Security and Surveillance Studies, US Foreign Policy, War and Militarism, Critical Geopolitics, Popular Culture, Film and Cinema studies, post-Structuralism, Aesthetics, Visuality, and Narrative.
+Research Interests: International Relations, Security and Surveillance Studies, US Foreign Policy, War and Militarism, Critical Geopolitics, Popular Culture, Film and Cinema studies, post-Structuralism, Aesthetics, Visuality, and Narrative.
 Previous research projects and papers have covered issues such as the Geopolitics in TV series and films, Football and Identity, War Films and National Identity, neo-Liberalism and post-Democracy, Superheroes and Security, Hegemonic Masculinity, Postmodernity and Heroism, '9/11', Trauma, and Crisis, Drones and Visuality.

 Recent publication: (2020) (Captain) America in crisis: popular digital culture and the negotiation of Americanness, Cambridge Review of International Affairs, 33: 5, pp. 690-712,

-US Foreign Policy (3rd-year module)
+US Foreign Policy (3rd-year BA, 2017-2020)

 Theories of International Relations (2nd-year BA, 2016-2019)

 Critical Approaches to IR (Liverpool John Moores University, MA, 2020)

 National Identity and Popular Culture (Liverpool John Moores University, 2020)

 Politics of the US (University of Warwick, 2020)